expo/expo/docs/pages/client/distribution-for-ios.md

 **to install via download**

-You can serve the IPA according to the instructions [here](https://docs.monaca.io/en/products_guide/monaca_ide/deploy/non_market_deploy/) under install using OTA Deployment to allow any of your target users / devices to run your IPA afer downloading it from a public URL
+You can serve the IPA according to the instructions [here](https://docs.monaca.io/en/products_guide/monaca_ide/deploy/non_market_deploy/) under install using OTA Deployment to allow any of your target users / devices to run your IPA after downloading it from a public URL